laravel/docs/dusk.md

 <a name="waiting-on-vue-expressions"></a>
 #### Waiting On Vue Expressions

-The following methods may be used to wait until a given Vue component attribute has a given value:
+The `waitUntilVue` and `waitUntilVueIsNot` methods may be used to wait until a [Vue component](https://vuejs.org) attribute has a given value:

     // Wait until the component attribute contains the given value...
     $browser->waitUntilVue('user.name', 'Taylor', '@user');